Is 'Right' Right? Enhancing Object Orientation Understanding in Multimodal Large Language Models through Egocentric Instruction Tuning: EgoOrientBench : Ego centric Orient ation Understanding Bench mark

 \subsection{Data Collection.}

 MLLMs, known for their versatile capabilities, can be applied across various domains.
-They are valuable not only in realistic image contexts~\cite{mu2024embodiedgpt,shenoy2024lumos} but also in applications like AI docents for artwork~\cite{lee2024llava} and object recognition in augmented reality environments~\cite{qi2025shapellm}.
-To evaluate MLLMs' ability to recognize object orientation across diverse settings, we construct a large-scale benchmark dataset, \textit{EgoOrientBench}, for orientation understanding from a user-centered, egocentric perspective, using data collected from five distinct image datasets: \begin{itemize} \item \textbf{ImageNet}~\cite{deng2009imagenet}: Provides real images of single objects across 1,000 object classes. \item \textbf{D$_3$}~\cite{gaur2024detect}: Offers a small-scale data designed for a comprehensive assessment of MLLM's object understanding capabilities, including several dozen examples that evaluate object orientation in real images. \item \textbf{DomainNet}~\cite{peng2019moment}: Includes cross-domain evaluation images, featuring single-object representations in sketches, paintings, and clip art. \item \textbf{PACS}~\cite{li2017deeper}: Contains images from multiple domains, including real photos, art paintings, cartoons, and sketches. \item \textbf{OmniObject3D}~\cite{wu2023omniobject3d}: Supplies mesh data for 3D rendering, enabling the capture of object orientations by adjusting camera angles. \end{itemize} We annotate the data across these sources according to the eight orientation classes outlined in Section~\ref{subsec:3_1_egocentric_annotation}.
+To assess MLLMs' ability to recognize object orientation in diverse domains, we introduce \textit{EgoOrientBench}, a large-scale benchmark dataset designed for orientation understanding from a user-centered, egocentric perspective.
+The dataset is constructed from five distinct image datasets, spanning various domains such as drawings, paintings (from PACS and DomainNet), and 3D-rendered images (from OmniObject3D). \begin{itemize} \item \textbf{ImageNet}~\cite{deng2009imagenet}: Provides real images of single objects across 1,000 object classes. \item \textbf{D$_3$}~\cite{gaur2024detect}: Offers a small-scale data designed for a comprehensive assessment of MLLM's object understanding capabilities, including several dozen examples that evaluate object orientation in real images. \item \textbf{DomainNet}~\cite{peng2019moment}: Includes cross-domain evaluation images, featuring single-object representations in sketches, paintings, and clip art. \item \textbf{PACS}~\cite{li2017deeper}: Contains images from multiple domains, including real photos, art paintings, cartoons, and sketches. \item \textbf{OmniObject3D}~\cite{wu2023omniobject3d}: Supplies mesh data for 3D rendering, enabling the capture of object orientations by adjusting camera angles. \end{itemize} We annotate the data across these sources according to the eight orientation classes outlined in Section~\ref{subsec:3_1_egocentric_annotation}.
 For the ImageNet dataset, we collected 50 images per class across the eight orientations.
 In the D$_3$, DomainNet, and PACS datasets, images for the \textit{Back}, \textit{Back-Left}, and \textit{Back-Right} orientations are sparse, resulting in imbalanced annotations.
 OmniObject3D, which allows rendering of an object in all eight orientations by adjusting the camera angle, enable balanced annotation across orientations.
 Figure~\ref{fig:4_benchmark_data} provides examples of this benchmark evaluation data, and detailed statistics are presented in Appendix~\ref{subsec:a_2_data_statistics}.